-Our research-based after-school curriculum taught by certified facilitators will provide the missing link to help the most at-risk girls navigate successfully through school, empowering them to develop employability skills and break the cycle of poverty.
 Our program builds skills in social and emotional learning and provides access to resources to ensure the highest chances of success, including academic support, cultural and career-related excursions, high achieving peer mentors and diverse women role models.
-Our comprehensive 10-year model levels the playing field so that all girls can thrive in school and in their lives regardless of socio-economic background.

 Social Emotional skills have been proven to have long lasting impacts on children.
 In fact, there have been shifts in the implementation of these skills in not only schools, but also the workplace.
 Research shows that non-cognitive skills and attributes such as team work, emotional maturity, empathy, and other interpersonal skills are as important as proficiency in English and mathematics.

 Mindfulness can contribute directly to the development of cognitive and performance skills and executive function.
 It can help young people pay greater attention, be more focused, think in more innovative ways, use existing knowledge more effectively, improve working memory, and enhance planning, problem solving, and reasoning skills.

 Building Strong Minds Through Fitness

 There are rising concerns about levels of physical activity, or inactivity, among young girls in particular.
 The ‘couch-potato’ culture has been described as becoming the defining characteristic of contemporary youth lifestyles our country.
 Nationally representative and longitudinal surveys among school-aged children illustrate that boys are more likely to participate in sports and physical activity compared with girls.

 Number of Students Living in Poverty in Miami, FL

 Human Rights Symposium -- St. Thomas School of Law